 You may choose to follow a portfolio career, combining several jobs such as design practice together with teaching, community arts work or curating.

 Skills for your CV

-You will learn to use computer-aided design (CAD); to critically evaluate and interpret materials; to research designs and predict trends; and communicate with clients, manufacturing staff, buyers and retailers.
+You also learn to use computer-aided design (CAD), critically evaluate and interpret materials, research designs and predict trends, and communicate with clients, manufacturing staff, buyers and retailers.

 What do textile design graduates do?

 Textile designer is the top job held by textile design graduates in employment in the UK six months after graduating.

 Out of the top ten jobs held by graduates, the following four are also related to design: product, clothing, graphic and interior decoration designer.

 |Type of work||Percentage|

 |Marketing, PR and sales||7.0|